MonstrousSoftware/LibGPU/docs/meshes-models-etc.md

 ## Model
 A Model is a three-dimensional graphical object.
-It consists of a mesh (a polygonal shape) and a material (such as a color or a texture).
+In the simples case, it consists of a mesh (a polygonal shape) and a material (such as a color or a texture).
 It is used as a template for a ModelInstance which puts a Model in a particular location in the game world.
 For example, you may have one model of a palm tree, and 50 model instances of palm trees in your game.
 They are all the same model, but appear in different locations and are scaled and rotated differently.